 As we all now know for sure, the open letter’s first paragraph is bullshit.

-(Note: Timing is everything….
-After I cut and pasted the faculty letter, Photoshopped the “ad” into one piece and posted them here, all were removed from the “Concerned Duke Faculty” website the following morning.)
+(Note: Timing is everything…. the ad above removed from the “Concerned Duke Faculty” website the following morning.)

 Despite the fact the rape case was falling apart, some of the Duke faculty remained stubborn in their own superior intelligentsia, and were too damn liberal to admit they were (heaven forbid) … wrong.

 Instead, they indicted their entire campus.
 They considered the predator male students a microcosm of our society and that all men were truly rapists.
 It was just a matter of time….
 Some of those faculty members tarnished the on-campus reputations of innocent students who paid for the privilege of supporting the lifestyle of the tenured.

 So the next time any liberal tells you Republicans play the race card and bring up Willie Horton, please remind them of a Democrat district attorney named Mike Nifong who was willing to send innocent college students to jail for decades, just so he could use his Black constituents get re-elected.

 Also remember the college faculty members who indicted an entire gender just to pacify the shrill squealings of campus feminists.